 Q. Is the Covid vaccine safe if undergoing immune therapy during IVF?

 A minority of women going through IVF receive immune suppressant therapy.
 None of the COVID vaccines used in the UK are ‘live’ vaccines, and so cannot cause COVID-19 infection, even in women taking immune suppressing treatments.
 However, the vaccine may provide less protection as these treatments may reduce the level of anti-COVID antibodies produced by the body in response to the vaccine.
 It might be preferable, therefore, to delay having the vaccine until the effects of any immune therapy have worn off; or delay your IVF treatment until a few weeks after you’ve had your vaccine.
 You should discuss the pros and cons of these approaches with your fertility specialist.

 There is no evidence to suggest that COVID-19 vaccines will affect fertility.

 There is no biologically plausible mechanism by which current vaccines would cause any impact on women's fertility.
+Animal studies of the Pfizer and Moderna vaccines showed that administering these vaccines in rats had no effect on fertility.
 Evidence has not been presented that women who have been vaccinated have gone on to have fertility problems.

 Likewise, the theory that immunity to the spike protein could lead to fertility problems is not supported by evidence.
 Most people who contract COVID-19 will develop antibody to the spike and there is no evidence of fertility problems in people who have already had COVID-19.